LINCellularNeuroscience/VAME/README.md

 🌟 Welcome to EthoML/VAME (Variational Animal Motion Encoding), an open-source machine learning tool for behavioral segmentation and analyses.
-VAME (https://github.com/LINCellularNeuroscience/VAME) was developed at the Leibniz Institute for Neurobiology (LIN) by Luxem et. al., 2022.

 We are a group of behavioral enthusiasts, comprising the original VAME developers Kevin Luxem and Pavol Bauer, behavioral neuroscientists Stephanie R. Miller and Jorge J. Palop, and computer scientists and statisticians Alex Pico, Reuben Thomas, and Katie Ly).
 Our aim is to provide scalable, unbiased and sensitive approaches for assessing mouse behavior using computer vision and machine learning approaches.